 Teams of specialists

-Each of these specialties contains a completely separate tool set of skills that, requires a TON of training and managing to keep everyone skilled up and performing… which for your agency equates to high overhead The “new breed” of agencies are looking to run more lean by scaling more profitably through outsourcing the specialty work.
+Each of these specialities contains a completely separate toolset of skills that, requires a TON of training and managing to keep everyone skilled up and performing… which for your agency equates to high overhead The “new breed” of agencies are looking to run leaner by scaling more profitably through outsourcing the speciality work.

-What are you good at not necessarily same as passion
+What you are good at, is not necessarily the same as your passions

 I would suggest the first question when looking to better leverage your agencies time is to ask “what are you